 ITU-T Study Group 17 - Security

 Work to build confidence and security in the use of information and communication technologies (ICTs) continues to intensify in a bid to facilitate more secure network infrastructure, services and applications.
-Over seventy standards (ITU-T Recommendations) focusing on security have been published.
+Over 170 standards (ITU-T Recommendations and Supplements) focusing on security have been published.

 ITU-T Study Group 17 (SG17) coordinates security-related work across all ITU-T Study Groups.
 Often working in cooperation with other standards development organizations (SDOs) and various ICT industry consortia, SG17 deals with a broad range of standardization issues.

 To give a few examples, SG17 is currently working on cybersecurity; security management; security architectures and frameworks; countering spam; identity management; the protection of personally identifiable information; and the security of applications and services for the Internet of Things (IoT), smart grid, smartphones, software-defined networking, web services, big data analytics, social networks, cloud computing, mobile financial systems, IPTV and telebiometrics.

 One key reference for security standards in use today is Recommendation ITU-T X.509 for electronic authentication over public networks.
 ITU-T X.509, a cornerstone in designing applications relating to public key infrastructure (PKI), is used in a wide range of applications; from securing the connection between a browser and a server on the web, to providing digital signatures that enable e-commerce transactions to be conducted with the same confidence as in a traditional system.
 Without wide acceptance of the standard, the rise of e-business would have been impossible.

 Cybersecurity remains high on SG17’s agenda.
-Additionally, SG17 is coordinating standardization work covering the combating of counterfeit ICTs and mobile device theft, IMT-2020 (5G), cloud-based event data technology, e-health, open identity trust framework, Near Field Communication (NFC) security, and Child Online Protection.
+Additionally, SG17 is coordinating security standardization work covering the combating of counterfeit ICTs and mobile device theft, IMT-2020 (5G), cloud-based event data technology, e-health, open identity trust framework, Radio Frequency Identification (RFID), and Child Online Protection.